About Noam - Writer/Director/Producer

 IMG_2340.PNG

 In 2020 Noam started the MFA Graduate Film Program in Writing/Directing at NYU Tisch to develop original feature films and TV.
-At Tisch, Noam is a Film Futures Scholar and BAFTA US Scholarship Program nominee.
+At Tisch, Noam is a Film Futures Scholar.
 Her 2023 award-winning narrative short SULAM (Ladder) premiered in competition at Aspen Shortsfest and won the Best US Student Film at Palm Springs ShortFest.
-As a producer, she produced two films that premiered in SXSW 2023, and an upcoming film Executive Produced by Spike Lee.
-Most recently, her feature screenplay “Princess” was selected as the top script for NYU’s table-read initiative, where it will be read in its entirety for actors and industry.
-Noam is currently working on her Graduate Thesis film with plans to graduate in December 2024.
+As a producer, she produced two films that premiered in SXSW 2023, and an upcoming film Executive Produced by Spike Lee and finalist for a Student BAFTA.
+Most recently, her feature screenplay “Princess” was selected as the top script for NYU’s Table-Read Initiative, where it was read in its entirety for actors and industry.

 Prior to NYU, Noam got her start directing and producing documentaries all over the world.
 She worked as a National Geographic Explorer and an adventure sports documentarian with brands like The North Face, Merrell, and Yeti.
 Her films competed in festivals worldwide, and were distributed by outlets like RedBullTV, National Geographic, the United Nations, US Department of State and Outside.